openshift-labs/learn-katacoda/middleware/serverless/03-traffic-distribution.md

 - Apply blue-green deployment pattern
 - Apply Canary Release Deployment pattern
 - Reduce the service visibility
-As you noticed, Knative service always routes traffic to the **latest** revision of the service deployment.
+As you noticed, Serverless service always routes traffic to the **latest** revision of the service deployment.
 It is possible to split the traffic amongst the available revisions.

 ## Arbitrary Revision Names
-By default, Knative generates random revision names for the service based with Knative service’s `metadata.name` as prefix.
+By default, Serverless generates random revision names for the service based with Serverless service’s `metadata.name` as prefix.

 The following service deployments will show how to use an arbitrary revision names for the services.
 The service are exactly same greeter service except that their Revision name is specified using the service revision template spec.